How to use outpainting to extend images

 • Batch size: 4

-This is my setting section look like:
+This is what my setting section looks like:

-Enable outpainting script
+Step 4: Enable the outpainting script

 You can leave Pixels to expand at 128 pixels.
 Pick fill for masked content.
 It will use the average color of the image to fill in the expanded area before outpainting.